Ylvauk/express-api-lab/readme.md

 ![](images/gaphy.png)

 The frontend application has full CRUD functionality, your job is to create the backend code to make it functional!
-The frontend can be found in this repository: https://github.com/SEIR-59/express-api-lab-frontend

 ## Instructions

-1. Fork and clone the frontend repository: https://github.com/SEIR-59/express-api-lab-frontend.
-Then start up the frontend using liveserver or by opening the index.html.
 1. Fork and clone this repository.
 1. Change into the new directory.
 1. Fulfill the listed requirements.

+Build out your backed in the `backend/` directory.

 ## Requirements